underhillanna/PhotosynQ-Documentation/help/_protocols_Save_a_Protocol.md

 ### Save a Protocol

-Once you have finished your Protocol, save your work to use it in your projects and to share it with the community.
+Once you have finished your Protocol, save your work to use it in your Projects and to share it with the community.

 #### Desktop